cold-storage/mysqlio/README.md

 `DROP_CREATE` is an optional path to a file of DDL statements to drop/create the table.
 If specified this will be run before inserting the data.

-`INDEXES` is an option path to a file of DDL statements to drop/create indexes.
+`INDEXES` is an option path to a file of DDL statements to create indexes.
 If specified this will be run after inserting the data, since it's generally faster to insert data and then create indexes.